Skip to content

 Desktop System Menu Entry

 To add Talk Calendar to the system menu modify the Talk Calendar desktop file provided in the download.
 A desktop file has a .desktop extension and provides metadata about an application such as its name, icon, command to execute and other properties.
 For user-specific applications desktop files can be located locally in the ~/.local/share/applications/ directory.
 Local user entries take precedence over system entries.
-For the GNOME desktop, the desktop file should be named using the application ID, that is <application_id>.desktop, which in this case is "org.gtk.talkcalendar.desktop"
+For desktops based on GNOME such as the Ubuntu Desktop, the desktop file should be named using the application ID, that is application_id.desktop, which in this case is "org.gtk.talkcalendar.desktop"

-Copy the "org.gtk.talkcalendar.desktop" file to the ~/.local/share/applications/ directory.
+Copy your modified "org.gtk.talkcalendar.desktop" file to the ~/.local/share/applications/ directory.
 Create the ~/.local/share/applications/ directory if it does not already exist.
 This way of locally installing Talk Calendar should be universal across different Linux distributions.

 Autostart Talk Calendar